ros2/design/articles/115_topic_and_service_name_mapping.md

 ### ROS to DDS Name Conversion Examples

-Here are some examples of translations between ROS topic names and DDS topic names:
+Here are some examples of translations between ROS topic names and the corresponding DDS topic names:

 | ROS Name          | Subsystem | DDS Name               |
 |-------------------|-----------|------------------------|